Voyage of the Brooklyn Saints: International chess moves

-Polk had campaigned on acquiring sole jurisdiction over the Oregon Country, which had been jointly administered with the United Kingdom since the Treaty of 1818, and on gaining sovereignty over the San Francisco Bay.
+Polk had campaigned on acquiring sole jurisdiction over Oregon Country, which had been jointly administered with the United Kingdom since the Treaty of 1818, and on gaining sovereignty over the San Francisco Bay.
 Major harbors were crucial for the increasingly valuable trade with China and the Sandwich Islands trans-shipment point.
-Polk and his predecessors actively promoted American settlement in the Oregon Country, overcoming British claims with the sheer number of American settlers present.
-The ship Brooklyn was carrying Americans to the San Francisco Bay.
-Having large numbers of American Mormons occupy the San Francisco Bay area, could be advantageous, whether in negotiations or in armed conflict.
+Polk and his predecessors actively promoted American settlement in Oregon Country, overcoming British claims with the sheer number of American settlers present.
+The ship Brooklyn was carrying Americans to the San Francisco Bay; having large numbers of American Mormons settle in the San Francisco Bay area could be advantageous to the United States, whether in negotiations or in armed conflict.
 American Consul Thomas O. Larkin and Lansford Hastings communicated about the approach of thousands of American Mormons overland and their impact on the ambitions of Californios, the English, and French.
 Government officials, as well as private concerns, attempted to manipulate the Mormon migration to the West.
 While the Latter-day Saint population was trying to flee United States jurisdiction, the country was trying to take over the land to which they were fleeing before some other nation did.

 Thousands of Latter-day Saints were migrating into Mexican territory.
 Some government officials questioned whether the Mormon grievances had antagonized the Saints enough that the Mormons would side with Mexico or Great Britain in the forthcoming Mexican–American War.
 In part to address that issue, President Polk authorized the enlistment of 500 men from migrating Mormon wagon trains on the plains into General Stephen Watts Kearny's Army of the West.
 Enlisting the Mormon Battalion so formed was intended to assure that church members would align themselves with the United States in the upcoming conflict.
 On the far side of the continent, ship Brooklyn passengers would be interviewed by a naval commander at Honolulu regarding their allegiance and intentions before being allowed to sail into the San Francisco Bay.
 In November 1845, Polk secretly sent orders to the Navy's Pacific Squadron to treat any incident threatening American settlers as a cause for "defensive" warfare.
 Captain John C. Frémont and his Topographical Engineers were instructed to instigate such a Mexican threat to settlers.
 Without the knowledge of the ship Brooklyn passengers, the United States and Mexico were engaged in the Mexican–American War (April 25, 1846 – February 2, 1848) for three months before the ship arrived.